I went in search of diamonds, riches, freedom from this dumb mundane world. And found it!

 He shouted this and that, thinking I was a journalist – although I told him I was not – and saying “We need this man, these people”; meaning publicity/foreign investment into his mining.

 Afterwards he asked my nationality and was surprised that I was not American or British.

 Reality of the Diamond Mines in Sierra Leone

 I was told to find diamonds certain soils are the key.

 And that even after exhaustive mining during the war, today secondary digging of the same area is still revealing more diamonds.

-And if you were lucky, you could just scrape the ground and find one (no rock breaking or deep mining was necessary here but mostly it is long hours of digging craters and searching laboriously by hand).
+And if you were lucky, you could just scrape the ground and find one – no rock breaking or deep mining was necessary here.

 He also informed me that diamonds came in many colors like coffee, green, orange and “double-decker” or double–colored, but that the typical white or clear diamonds are the most expensive.